Jeannette Armstrong (1948- )

 Armstrong holds a Bachelor of Fine Arts from the University of Victoria and a PhD from the University of Greifswald, Germany.
 She also has been granted honorary doctorates from St. Thomas University in New Brunswick, and the University of British Columbia Okanagan.
 Currently, she is working as an Assistant Professor of Indigenous Studies with the Irving K. Barber School of Arts and Sciences at UBC Okanagan.
 In 2013 she was appointed a Canada Research Chair in Okanagan Indigenous Philosophy to research, document, categorize and analyze Okanagan Syilx oral literature in Nsyilxcn.

-The Native Creative Process: A Collaborative Discourse, with Douglas Cardinal.
-Penticton, British Columbia, Theytus, 1992.
+--- and Douglas Cardinal.
+The Native Creative Process: A Collaborative Discourse.
+Theytus, 1992.

 ---, Lee Maracle, Greg Young-ing, Delphine Derickson.
 We Get Our Living Like Milk from the Land: Okanagan Tribal History Book.
 Penticton, British Columbia, Theytus, 1993.